Do you know someone who has dedicated their life to working in racing?

-As part of Racing Staff Week, four members of the racing industry have been recognised for their huge contribution to the sport with Lifetime in Racing Awards, organised by Racing Welfare.
+As part of Racing Staff Week in 2021, four members of the racing industry were recognised for their huge contribution to the sport with Lifetime in Racing Awards, organised by Racing Welfare.

 Four regional winners were celebrated from 20-23 October, receiving their trophy at prestigious presentations and enjoying a VIP raceday at Carlisle, Newmarket, Newbury and Cheltenham respectively.